hlaineka/dev-academy-2023-exercise/README.md

 	- [ ] Top 5 most popular departure stations for journeys ending at the station
 	- [ ] Ability to filter all the calculations per month
 	- [ ] Google maps to singe station view
+- [ ] Adding new journeys and stations
+- [ ] Running the project online
+- [ ] Lots and lots more Jest tests
+- [ ] E2E tests
+- [ ] Dashboard with more statistics!
+- [ ] Accessible layout improvements from WAVE or other tools
 - [ ] Search for journeys and stations
 - [ ] Change queries to allow more functionalities
+- [ ] Fix packages so that there is no vulnerabilities